 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-Third largest canton of the Switzerland with the capital Sion (French Sion).
-In 2007, scientists from the University of Basel found that here already between 800 and 600 BC.
-Were cultivated vines.
-Today, the vineyards extend over 50 kilometers from the German-speaking Upper Valais to the French-speaking Lower Valais along the Rhone at an altitude of 450 to 650 meters.
-Those of Visperterminen in Upper Valais even considerably higher at 1,100 meters.
-The local vineyard Riebe is the highest vineyard Central Europe.
-Most of the vineyards are located on the right, south-facing Rhône bank from Martigny to Leuk.
-Smaller areas are located between Lake Geneva and the Rhône knee near Martigny.
-The high-walled vineyards on steep slopes are mostly terraced some of them as so-called "shelves" cut horizontally into the slope.
-Due to the extreme Tilt count individual surfaces to the steepest vineyards Europe.
-There are lime, gneiss, slate and alluvial soils.
+Third largest canton in the Switzerland with the capital Sion (French Sion).
+In 2007 scientists from the University of Basel found that between 800 and 600 BC.
+BC vines were cultivated.
+Today, the vineyards stretch over 50 kilometers from the German-speaking Upper Valais to the French-speaking Lower Valais along the Rhone at an altitude of 450 to 650 meters.
+That of Visperterminen in the Upper Valais even significantly higher at 1,100 meters.
+The Riebe vineyard there is highest vineyard Central Europe.
+The majority of the vineyards are located on the right, south-facing bank of the Rhône from Martigny to Leuk.
+Smaller areas are located between Lake Geneva and the Rhône-Knie near Martigny.
+The vineyards bordered by steep walls in steep slopes are mostly terraced, a part of it as so-called "trays", which are cut horizontally into the slope.
+Because of the extreme Tilt individual areas are among the steepest vineyards Europe.
+Lime, gneiss, slate and alluvial soils predominate.

 Valais is one of the six Swiss wine regions.
-The vineyards cover 5,236 hectares of vineyards.
-They are characterized by about 60 different, mostly autochthonous Grape varieties, accounting for only four of them account for almost 90% of the area.
+The vineyards cover 5,236 hectares.
+They are characterized by around 60 different ones, mostly autochthonous Grape varieties, only four of which account for almost 90% of the area.
 That's over half Fendant ( Chasselas ) Pinot Noir.
-Gamay and Sylvaner, With the neighboring Italian aosta Valley A geographical island is formed with a variety of very old, indigenous grape varieties, which are known as Old plants be designated.
-Traditionally for Switzerland, the white wines are still partly one malolactic fermentation subjected.
-Pinot Noir and Gamay become the traditional red wine Dole generated.
-A rarity are the so-called 36 Plants, these are wines from (in the past actually 36) different grape varieties.
-A specialty is sweet late reading (here too Flétri called) with a potential alcohol content up to 20% vol. Above Sierre comes from the Val d'Anniviers (Eifisch Valley) the glacier wine (Vin of the Glacier).
+Gamay and Sylvaner, With the neighboring Italian aosta Valley a geographical island is formed with a variety of very old, indigenous grape varieties, which as Old plants be designated.
+Traditionally for Switzerland, the white wines are still becoming one malolactic fermentation subjected.
+The traditional red wine is made from Pinot Noir and Gamay Dole generated.
+The so-called are a rarity 36 plants, these are wines from (previously actually 36) different grape varieties.
+A specialty is sweet late harvest (here too Flétri ) with a potential alcohol content of up to 20% vol. Above Sierre comes the Val d'Anniviers (Eifisch valley) glacier wine (Vin des Glaciers).